corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 ## Compatibility

-Built for Stellaris version 3.3 "Libra."
+Built for Stellaris version 3.4 "Cepheus."
 Not compatible with achievements.
 This mod overrides one core Stellaris file (`common/districts/02_rural_districts.txt` in order to add +capacity/+building slot bonuses to all of them), and also overrides a number of built-in game objects at the individual level.
 In particular, this mod overrides:

 * `civic_agrarian_idyll` to add the alternative description for lithoids
 * `district_rw_farming` to excludes Lithorian Idyll from the farming district housing benefits (Agrarian Idyll normally gets +5 housing)